Haru-330/Haru-330/README.md

 <img alt="haru-330" src="header.svg" width="98.2%" height="100%">
 <h1>About Me</h1>

 Hello!
-I'm Haru-330, a Japanese university student.
+I'm Haru-330.

+I am a developer living in Japan.

+I am currently in my first year as a new graduate.

-Currently, I am involved in development using Laravel as an intern at a company.
+I was involved in development using Laravel as an intern at a company.

-I also create UI and code CSS and HTML using Figma.
+I also created UI and code CSS and HTML using Figma.

 I have experience developing applications using Swift and Kotlin.